At a Glance

 Is any test preparation needed to ensure the quality of the sample?

 Since VLDL-C is usually calculated from the triglyceride level, preparation is the same as for the triglyceride test.
-Current recommendations for this testing include fasting (having nothing to eat or drink except water) for 9 to 12 hours beforehand (only water is permitted) and avoidance of alcohol for 24 hours just before the test.
+Current recommendations for this testing include fasting (having nothing to eat or drink except water) for 9 to 12 hours beforehand and avoiding alcohol consumption for at least 24 hours before the test.
 Follow any instructions you are given.

 Ask a Laboratory Scientist